gempesaw/writing/drafts/ios-appium-proxy.md

-# Proxying Safari traffic on a real iOS device with Appium
+# Proxying Safari network traffic on a real iOS device with Appium

 At $WORK, we need to analyze our network traffic during our mobile web tests.
 In particular, we want to double check our analytics calls, since they're of utmost import.
-For a desktop browser, this is baked right in to Webdriver: using the `proxy` desiredCapability during browser instantiation takes care of all the hard work on the browser-setup side.
-Besides that desiredCapability, we need to stand up a proxy that captures HARs, configure the browser, use webdriver to generate the traffic, and then analyze the HARs appropriately.

-For a mobile test through Appium, things are a bit more complicated, and doubly so for a real iOS device.
-Unfortunately, using a proxy is not possible while using Appium with a native app - this method is only for inspecting Safari traffic[^1].
+For a desktop browser, this is baked right in to Webdriver with the `proxy` desiredCapability, but for a mobile test through Appium, things are a bit more complicated, and doubly so for a real iOS device.
+Note that unfortunately, using a proxy is not possible while using Appium with a native app - this method is only for inspecting Safari traffic[^1].

 So, you'll need a couple things to get this set up:

 - a real iOS device with which to test
-- an Apple Developer license, or whatever it's called - it costs
+- an Apple Developer license - TODO TODO TODO
-  $99/year, unfortunately
 - Appium
-- A proxy capable of on the fly SSL MITM.
+- A proxy capable of on-the-fly SSL MITM.
 I use [Browsermob Proxy] with its [perl bindings], but you can of course choose your own. [mitmproxy] is a popular Python proxy that would also work.